Keimeno/word-growth-rate-analyzer/README.md

 Since users are more active at different times of the day, and at different days of the week, we will get large fluctuations in the growth rate of each word.
 While this doesn't result in a direct problem, since in relation to other words, the resulting growth rate will stay meaningful, it will cause our dataset to become less readable.

-To resolve this problem, we need to calculate the growth rate of each word, based on the occurrence of the most common word, in our case "the".
+To resolve this problem, we need to calculate the growth rate of each word, based on the occurrence of the most common word.
+In our case "the".
 As an example, if we want to calculate the growth rate of the word "hello", we need the following inputs to calculate the growth rate.

 | Word  | Time Frame    | Occurrences |
 | :---- | :------------ | :---------- |